docs

 3. Click + New Word to enter search terms and synonyms for words.

-4. Under Word, enter the terms which your users are searching for.
+4. Under Word, enter the terms that your users are searching for.

 5. Under Synonyms, enter the alternatives for the search term.